-- Our reliance on a central team consisting of a limited number of employees who provide various administrative, research and development and other services across our organization presents operational challenges that may adversely affect our business. - The outbreak of the novel coronavirus, COVID-19, may adversely impact our business, including our preclinical studies and clinical trials. - We are highly dependent on our key personnel and anticipate hiring new key personnel.
+- The manufacture of drug products, and particularly biologics, is complex and our third-party manufacturers may encounter difficulties in production.
+If any of our third-party manufacturers encounter such difficulties, our ability to provide supply of our current product candidates or any future product candidates for clinical trials or our products for patients, if approved, could be delayed or prevented. - The novel coronavirus, COVID-19, has and may continue to adversely impact our business, including our preclinical studies and clinical trials and our ability to source drug supply. - We are highly dependent on our key personnel and anticipate hiring new key personnel.
 If we are not successful in attracting and retaining highly qualified personnel, we may not be able to successfully implement our business strategy.